 Standout roles for Emily also include Jellylorum in Cats, and Winifred Banks in Mary Poppins, both with Loreto College.
 Additionally, Emily has been studying music since the age of 6, and has played in numerous instrumental ensembles on the piano, guitar, and clarinet.
 Emily’s love for music has led to her teaching and musically directing multiple musicals in the past.
 Emily is happy to bring her enthusiasm for the dance and musicality of Sideshow to the stage.

-Gil is a member of the Elder Conservatorium Chorale and the Adelaide Symphony Chorus.
+Gil is a former member of the Elder Conservatorium Chorale and the Adelaide Symphony Chorus.

 Gil is a member of Four Seasonings, a quartet which performs in various venues and performed in various fund-raising concerts and private functions.

 Jemma is chuffed that Broadway Sessions is finally back!!
 She is here for a good time and can't wait to jam with the band and see all of her lovely theatre friends again!!
 Yay!!!

 Jeremy Thomas (he/him)

 Jeremy Thomas is a fresh graduate from the Elder Conservatorium’s Bachelor of Music Theatre.
 He thoroughly enjoyed his time there, especially with the roles of Marius in Les Misérables and Aaron Schultz in Legally Blonde.
 He is excited to join the wider community and establish a name for himself.

 Having been singing since the age of 5, Jordan has been involved in music for almost his entire life.
 He has been involved in many choirs, musicals and other music events throughout his time at school, such as the Generations in Jazz festival, playing Kurt in The Sound of Music, and Jesus in Godspell.
 Now at University, Jordan seeks to involve himself further in the music scene in Adelaide.